 FaceTime is Apple's voice over IP (VoIP) calling service.
 It allows anyone with a recent iPhone, iPod touch, iPad, or Mac to make free video (or audio) calls to any other Apple user over Wi-Fi or cellular connection.
 That makes it perfect for keeping in touch with family who lives far away, with the kids while traveling, with business partners at distant offices, or even with that special someone while shopping for the perfect gift.
 It also makes it a great accessibility feature for anyone who is deaf or hard of hearing — you can visually communicate with sign-language right over FaceTime.

-How to connect to hearing aids on your iPhone or iPad
+How to connect to hearing aids and use audio accessibility on your iPhone or iPad

 Hearing aid support is an accessibility feature that allows the iPhone and iPad to connect with and manage compatible hearing aids.
 You can connect to most Bluetooth enabled hearing aids as well as special Made of iPhone (and iPad) hearing aids that use a special version of Bluetooth to provide greater power-efficiency and higher quality digital audio.
 Made for iPhone (and iPad) hearing aids can also be placed into "live listen" mode where anyone with a hearing impairment can use the iPhone's mic helps pick up conversation and sound.